issalig/cpc/doc/cpcz80adventures.md

 ## RSX
 [Up](#Index) [Previous](#Jumpblock) [Next](#Rom)

-We already know about BASIC, asm and jumpblocks where we bypassed TXT OUTPUT.
+We already know about BASIC internal coding, asm and jumpblocks where we bypassed TXT OUTPUT.
 Let's dive even deeper and explore RSX.

 RSX commands are preceded by the pipe "|" symbol and are a way to extend BASIC commands.
 Probably you know |TAPE and |DISC an even |BASIC but now we have the opportunity to implement our own RSX.